KestrelInstitute/Specware/README.txt

 Welcome to Specware!

-(NOTE: By using Specware, you agree to the license in SpecwareLicense.txt.)
+(NOTE: By using Specware, you agree to the license in LICENSE.txt.)

 Specware runs on Linux and Mac OS X. (It may be possible to run Specware on Windows, but this is not being actively supported.
 These